jiangwu0228/kasituna/README.md

 - 👋 Hi, I’m @kasituna you can call me Jason
-- 👀 I’m interested in frontend and ues to be designer
+- 👀 I’m interested in frontend and uesd to be designer
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on personal blog project
 - 📫 jiangwu0228@gmail.com